OpenNMT/Tokenizer/docs/options.md

 ### `sp_nbest_size` (int, default: `0`)

-Number of candidates for the SentencePiece sampling API.
+Number of candidates for the SentencePiece sampling API, as described in [Kudo 2018](https://www.aclweb.org/anthology/P18-1007/).
 When the value is 0, the standard SentencePiece encoding is used.

+Note: Subword sampling should be used on training data only.
+To disable subword sampling during inference, you can set `training=False` when calling the tokenization methods.

 ```bash
 $ echo "Hello world!" | cli/tokenize --mode none --sp_model_path wmtende.model --sp_nbest_size 64